quantrocket/wp-business-intelligence-lite/readme.txt

 At the very top of the file you will find the table initialisation call with the default options.
 You will have to edit this code in compliance with the [Datatables API](http://datatables.net/api).

 ### Can I pass parameters to the queries? ###
-Yes, you can make queries parametric via WP constants and URL query string
+Yes, you can make queries parametric via WordPress constants

 == Upgrade Notice ==